 Above: The gazebo in the community park adjacent to the grist mill and Whitewater Canal Water Wheel.

 Above: The railroad track along the canal just before total dark.Above: Two outdoor vendors working quickly to serve (left) and prepare sausage and sandwich orders.

 Above: One of the shops in the Duck Creek Plaza area of the merchants district, decked out for the season.

-To see these and more images from my visit to Metamora, follow this link to my online photo gallery:
+To see these and more images from my visit to Metamora in 2009, follow this link to my online photo gallery:

 Metamora, Ind., Happenings (a blog)